nico3333fr/CSP-useful/README.md

 Moreother, if you don't have the time to clean it, setting up CSP policy will avoid bad old styles from breaking the nice/clean new design.
 Or it will tell you when contributors are doing shit on the website.

+### To migrate a website to HTTPS

+You might read how the Guardian moved to HTTPS using CSP: https://www.theguardian.com/info/developer-blog/2016/nov/29/the-guardian-has-moved-to-https

 ### Progressive enhancement and orthogonality

 As far as I can see, using CSP on my jQuery plugins helped me a lot to design them without inline styles/js.
 See for example: http://a11y.nicolas-hoffmann.net/